American Council for an Energy-Efficient Economy: Federal

-State Policy
+State

 At the state level, ACEEE works closely with public officials and local energy efficiency advocates, providing advice, analysis, and technical support.
 In order to maximize its impact, the organization concentrates its efforts on large states that are poised to make major decisions on energy efficiency policy issues.
 For example, in 2007 and 2008, it emphasized work in Florida, Maryland, Michigan, Ohio, Pennsylvania, Texas, and Virginia.
 All of these states passed significant energy efficiency legislation, with additional legislation and regulations likely in some of them.

 ACEEE also works on state policies that can potentially be adopted at the national level.
 For example, staff have worked with several states to develop state appliance and equipment efficiency standards, which have subsequently been adopted by Congress.

-Research and Analysis
+Research and analysis

 ACEEE devotes much of its resources to research and analysis in order to discern the best technical, program, and policy practices that promote efficient energy use, and to define the magnitude of benefits of energy efficiency.
 Research staff survey market trends and activities, analyze technical and economic potential for energy efficiency, seek to understand consumer energy decisions, and assess the potential for regulations, policies, and programs to achieve energy savings.